 • Be ready to walk away.
 This can take a certain amount of courage, but it’s necessary to avoid being backed into an agreement you don’t want.
 If possible, keep an ally in reserve–someone with the power to approve or reject the deal.
 This can give you an out if you need to turn down a deal or motivate the other side to provide you with a better offer.

-If you’re a Daytona Beach business owner getting into negotiations and want a little more of our wisdom to help you brush up on your business negotiation skills, let’s chat about it:
+If you’re a Central Florida business owner getting into negotiations and want a little more of our wisdom to help you brush up on your business negotiation skills, let’s chat about it:

 To getting things done,